 Verify commands are dispatched in Cmd.log screen

-Verify all commands succeed in Cmd_echo.log screen
+Verify all commands succeed.
+The Uplink Executed value should have incremented by the number of commands in the table above for the file sent.
+The Uplink Rejected should not have incremented.

 SCE Run the macro to save macros, observation sequences, observation timeline, and scan profiles to MRAM.
 Under GSEOS menus, select Core -> Macro -> Run… with argument “macro” = 79.